Tingley Coliseum: History

 In 1916, the New Mexico State Fair was not held due to financial difficulties and the lack of a suitable location.
-Many held out hope, but the State Fair was canceled every year for over two decades.
+Many held out hope, but the state fair was canceled every year for over two decades.

-It was the end of the State Fair until, in 1937, a group of New Mexico businessmen led by Governor Clyde Tingley convinced President Franklin Roosevelt to grant Works Progress Administration (WPA) funds for construction of fairground buildings in the middle of Albuquerque, of which Tingley Coliseum would be the center.
+It was the end of the state fair until, in 1937, a group of New Mexico businessmen led by Governor Clyde Tingley convinced President Franklin D. Roosevelt to grant Works Progress Administration (WPA) funds for the construction of fairground buildings in the middle of Albuquerque, of which Tingley Coliseum would be the center.

 Over the next several years, more than $500,000 in WPA funds and more than a million adobe bricks were used for the construction of buildings.
 It took much longer than expected, finishing in 1957, seventeen years after construction began.
 Though the Coliseum took nearly two decades to complete, the rest of the fairgrounds did not take nearly as long, which enabled the State Fair to reopen in 1938.

 The Coliseum was dedicated at the opening of the 1957 New Mexico State Fair and was named in honor of Governor Tingley.
-Roy Rogers and Dale Evans played the entire run of that year's nine-day Fair.
+Roy Rogers and Dale Evans played the entire run of that year's nine-day fair.